 How To Apply

-To apply for the Work Opportunity Tax Credit, an employer or employer representative must submit the IRS 8850 and ETA 9061 within 28 days (unless the US Department of Labor applies an period of transition relief) of the new hires’ start date to the state workforce agency, Department of Employment Services to the attention of the WOTC Coordinator.
+To apply for the Work Opportunity Tax Credit, an employer or employer representative must submit the IRS 8850 and ETA 9061 within 28 days (unless the US Department of Labor applies a period of transition relief) of the new hires’ start date to the state workforce agency, Department of Employment Services to the attention of the WOTC Coordinator.
 If you are an employer representative, an IRS 2848 or other form of a valid Power of Attorney is required.
 The application should include documentation to support the verification of the identified target group, if applicable.
 Submissions may be received electronically through our WOTC database.
 Email firstname.lastname@example.org to inquire about access to our WOTC database.

 Eligible Target Groups

 Employers hiring qualified applicants in the following target groups may apply for the federal tax relief under the WOTC program: